worldveil/ray-tracing/README.md

     ./tracer -h 10 -w 20 -o test.ppm -s 10 -d 10 -o scene.ppm -e 0.01
 ```

-It's worth noting that Valgrind actually serializes threads so they just execute one after the other.
-Valgrind in general is 50x slower as well.
+It's worth noting that Valgrind actually serializes (orders) thread execution so they just execute one after the other.
+Valgrind in general is up to 50x slower as well, since it's monitoring every memory allocation.
 So this multithreaded ray tracer will be really, really slow in Valgrind.
 That's why I have the image so small in the example shell command.

 If the C++ gods smile favorably on you, you'll see something like: